simbrar1/SEI-project-1/readme.md

 ## Challenges
 I found the approach on how to make the snake longer every time it eats the food.
-This took a few trial and errors until I found the best way was to unshift.
+This took a few trial and errors until I found the best method to use which was unshift.

 ## Wins
 - styling and audio really help put my own spin on the game, as it is still Snake but with a twist.